openaustralia/atdis/README.md

 A ruby interface to the application tracking data interchange specification (ATDIS) API

+This is **highly alpha** software that probably doesn't yet do what it says on the tin.
+It is very much a work in progress.

 ## Installation

 Add this line to your application's Gemfile: